JoeDurrant/serverless-environmental-monitor/README.md

 ![AWS Architecture Diagram](architecture.svg)

-Arduino device sends data to IoT Core, from there the data is placed into DynamoDB, where a static site hosted in an S3 bucket can read it and give real time information on a JS dashboard.
+Arduino device sends data to IoT Core, and from there the data is placed into DynamoDB.
+A react app in an S3 bucket is then used to view the data, which is retrieved from DynamoDB using Lambda.

-The data transmission and storage is now complete, the site and authentication is still to be done.